Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 If you have two Plugins which touch the same records then you need to make a decision, Which one should take priority.
 Or - If you want BOTH plugins to affect the record, then you will need a compatibility patch to combine both Plugin's records into 1.
 The panes are sorted by drag and drop.
 If you want to move a mod you click-drag it to where you want it on the load order.

+The profiles:-
+1. performance - This is the profile which runs if you select the performance modlist from the launcher.
+1. Standard    - This is the standard modlist when ran from the launcher.
+1. Ultra/high/medium/low/potato - These are the deployment folders for the graphics settings.
+These should never be edited.

 {: .important}
 >
 > If you start modding make a copy of Wildlander profile and name it something like "$Original Wildlander Profile name+ Modified".
+E.G. Standard + Modified.
 >
 > You will always be able to switch back to the original profile and load it that way in case you screw up badly.
+>
+> In the launcher - you should turn on hidden profiles in the advanced tab so that your newly created copy will be visible.

 In the top right area of mod organizer are the shortcuts to run the various tools.